 SREB convened state higher education agency academic officers in October 2017 to discuss factors that impact college affordability.
 Attendees learned from each other about new policies for tuition, fees, financial aid, transfer, textbook costs, online courses, collaboration with K-12, readiness and serving returning adults.
 A representative from the Oklahoma State Regents for Higher Education participated.

 Oklahoma policy leaders requested SREB’s assistance with a review of the Oklahoma Promise program.
 SREB featured this financial aid program during the 2018 annual meeting of legislative and governors’ office staff.

 Connects policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

-SREB state services convenes legislative and governors’ staff from across the SREB region each fall to discuss topics that will likely be on agendas during upcoming legislative sessions.
+Staff from eight SREB states attended the 2018 meeting of legislative and governors’ staff to discuss topics that will likely be on agendas during upcoming legislative sessions.